Top 10 Business Intelligence Software Tools

 9. TIBCO Spotfire

-Pros: High-level visualization, strong predictive analytics.
+Pros: Advanced visualization, strong predictive analytics.

 10. Google Data Studio